 Todd R. Nelson.
-Dr. Nelson has served as our President and Chief Executive Officer and a member of our board of directors since July 2018.
+Dr. Nelson has served as our Chief Executive Officer and a member of our board of directors since July 2018.
+He also served as President of the Company until May 2023.
 Prior to joining our company, Dr. Nelson served as the Chief Executive Officer of several life science companies through expansive phases of financial and commercial growth.
 From December 2014 until its acquisition by Beacon Discovery, Inc. in September 2017, Dr. Nelson served as Chief Executive Officer of DiscoverX Corporation, a leading developer and manufacturer of reagents intended for drug discovery.
-From September 2011 to October 2014, Dr. Nelson served as Chief Executive Officer of products and services for the life science, fine chemicals, diagnostics and dosimetry markets.
+From September 2011 to October 2014, Dr. Nelson served as Chief Executive Officer of MP Biomedicals, LLC a global manufacturer and distributor of products and services for the life science, fine chemicals, diagnostics and dosimetry markets.
 From June 2007 to January 2011, Dr. Nelson served as Chief Executive Officer of eBioscience, Inc., a manufacturer and distributor of immunology reagents used in pharmaceutical research.
 Dr. Nelson also previously served as Vice President of Global Corporate Development and Strategy at Life Technologies Corporation (now Thermo Fisher Scientific Inc.), as First Vice President Global Securities and Economics at Merrill Lynch & Co., and as Global Head of Life Sciences at RBC Capital Markets LLC.
 Dr. Nelson served on the board of directors of Tonbo Biosciences Corporation until its acquisition by Cytek Bioscienes and currently serves on the board of directors of TCRx Corporation.
 Dr. Nelson received a B.A. in Psychology, a Ph.D. from the University of Minnesota and an M.B.A. in Finance from the Carlson School of Management at the University of Minnesota.
 Dr. Nelson also completed clinical fellowship training at Mayo Graduate School of Medicine in clinical chemistry from 1996 to 1998.